Travel Guide of Madrid, Spain for: NH Principe de VergaraSalamanca, Madrid, Community of Madrid

 - Great shopping -- both indie, vintage, and designer

 - Lots of underground art from galleries to DIY spaces -- plus photo-ready street art

 - Cost of living is lower than other European cities, including Barcelona

 - High-speed railway system hub (2.5 hours to Barcelona; 2.5 hours to Sevilla)

 - Siesta means many businesses are closed mid-day

 - Petty theft around the tourist areas, especially in Sol and Gran Via

-The city center is full of hotels, be it small, cheap pensions or larger, luxurious hotels, and is an ideal location for those who want to be within walking distance of popular tourist attractions, shops, and the great nightlife.
+The Centro is full of hotels, be it small and cheap pensions or larger luxurious hotels.
+It's compact layout also makes it an ideal location for those who want to be within walking distance of popular tourist attractions, shops, and great nightlife.
+It's worth noting that when it comes to hotels, your money will go farther in Madrid than Barcelona and many other Western European capitals.
+Those wanting to hit up smaller, boutique options amid chic shopping and lively bars should look around Chueca and the fringes of Malasaña, though keep in mind late-night noise may be an issue.
+Los Austrias and Huertas are good options for mid-sized properties in a slightly more refined setting, while the city's most polished hotels can be found along parts of Gran Via closer to Palacio de Cibeles.
 For more exclusive hotels and easy access to the high-end boutiques, stay in the area around Goya and Serrano.
 If you’re traveling for business, you might find the hotels around Cuzco and Plaza de Castilla convenient.